Nadine2016/knative/app-tutorial.md

    ```
    NAME                                            READY   STATUS    RESTARTS   AGE
-   helloworld1-pj7tb-deployment-5579757bcd-xt4ds   2/2     Running   0          72s
+   helloworld-ysqxw-2-deployment-bdc8975dd-mqn4g   2/2     Running   0          72s
    ```
    {: screen}

    Wait a few minutes...

-3. List pods again and notice that knative has scaled the pod to zero.
+3. List pods again and notice that the application has scaled the pod to zero.

    ```
    kubectl get pods